Milnor Fiber Consistency via Flatness: Introduction

-The other main general method for finding perturbations which give useful information about the Milnor fibration is to recover the finite determinacy present in the isolated case by restricting to families within an ideal with respect to which $f$ has \introemph{finite extended codimension} --- geometrically, such deformations keep the positive-dimensional parts of the critical locus more or less fixed but allow us to manipulate zero-dimensional features (e.g., by splitting off Morse points).
-This strain of research was initiated by Siersma in \cite{siersma_linesing}, which was the first of a series of papers \cite{siersma_icis, siersma_planecurve, de_jong, pell_series, pell_1d, zah_2d, nem_2d, bm_3d, st_deform} by various authors using these and related techniques to obtain Milnor fiber information about functions with critical loci satisfying various restrictions on dimension, structure, transversal type, and so forth.
+The other main algebraic method for finding perturbations which give useful information about the Milnor fibration is to recover the finite determinacy present in the isolated case by restricting to families within an ideal with respect to which $f$ has \introemph{finite extended codimension} --- geometrically, such deformations keep the positive-dimensional parts of the critical locus more or less fixed but allow us to manipulate zero-dimensional features (e.g., by splitting off Morse points).
+This strain of research was initiated by Siersma in \cite{siersma_linesing}, which was the first of a series of papers \cite{siersma_icis, siersma_planecurve, de_jong, pell_series, pell_1d, zah_2d, nem_2d, bm_3d} by various authors using these and related algebraic techniques to obtain Milnor fiber information about functions with critical loci satisfying various restrictions on dimension, structure, transversal type, and so forth.
+There has also been a great deal of work refining and generalizing the machinery of smooth local fibrations used in these sorts of splitting-type results from a more geometric perspective --- see, for instance, the work of Tib\u{a}r and his collaborators in \cite{st_deform,pt_irreg,art_fibr,art_sphere,jt_img}.
+(After the completion of the present work, particularly relevant results in this vein have been obtained in the preprint \cite{jst_tame} and article \cite{cjt_const}, the first of which also contains a more algebraic \introemph{Jacobian criterion} allowing control of the Milnor fibration through consideration of the integral closure of the Jacobian ideal.)

-The theoretical underpinnings of this method were developed in the thesis \cite{pell_thesis} of Siersma's student Pellikaan and the subsequent articles \cite{pell_findet, pell_series, pell_1d} based on its contents; much later, Bobadilla expanded on them in \cite{bobadilla_findet,bobadilla_fec}, proving a general theorem on Morsification in this context, and used his results to provide answers to some open questions about the L\^{e} numbers and other equisingularity-related topics in \cite{bobadilla_qs}.
-Connections to other perspectives were also pursued around this time by Gaffney, who computed invariants of some stable germs in this context in \cite{gaffney_inv} and gave a related condition via the notion of the multiplicity of a pair of modules in the case of a function with critical locus a complete intersection in \cite{gaffney_pairs}.
+The theoretical underpinnings of the finite determinacy approach introduced by Siersma were developed in the thesis \cite{pell_thesis} of his student Pellikaan and the subsequent articles \cite{pell_findet, pell_series, pell_1d} based on its contents; much later, Bobadilla expanded on them in \cite{bobadilla_findet,bobadilla_fec}, proving a general theorem on Morsification in this context, and used his results to provide answers to some open questions about equisingularity-related topics in \cite{bobadilla_qs}.
+Connections to other perspectives were also pursued around this time by Gaffney in \cite{gaffney_inv,gaffney_pairs}.

 Despite these results, it seems unlikely that an approach based on finite determinacy will be enough to solve the riddle of the Milnor fibration --- as mentioned, such methods allow for manipulations of the critical locus only at isolated points, which puts most of the non-isolated phenomena we would like to be able to address outside their purview.
 Fortunately, the perspective that the Milnor fiber should be controlled by the scheme-theoretic critical locus yields a much more general approach which does not suffer the same limitations.